Biking Virtually, Route 66

 “Route 66 got ‘realigned’ (re-routed) many times throughout its existence.
 These changes created multiple Route 66 alignments over time … The most famous alignment will be the one that was named Route 66 in 1926.
 But it is typically also the most difficult to retrace today as it is the most interrupted into dead-end sections, reclaimed by nature (many of the oldest alignments were never even paved). ” Historic Route 66 Overview: Which Route 66 alignment do I pick?

 Medal and award images from The Conqueror Virtual Challenges.
+Border colors taken from medal pic.
 Screenshots courtesy of The Conqueror Virtual Challenges & Google Street View/Maps.